/content/fplgp/us/en/northwest/reliability/trees/tree-location.html

 FPL Tree Facts

-• FPL operates more than 75,000 miles of overhead power lines.
+• FPL operates about 50,000 miles of overhead power lines.

 • Trees and plants making contact with power lines are among the leading causes of outages.

-• Each year FPL maintains vegetation along 15,000 miles of power lines throughout its service area.
+• Each year FPL maintains vegetation along approximately 17,000 miles of power lines throughout its service area.

 • FPL’s preventive maintenance plan calls for clearing main power lines every three years and neighborhood lines every six years, on average.